 S.C.
 Lottery Tuition Assistance Program (LTAP): The Lottery Tuition Assistance Program is administered by the S.C.
 Commission on Higher Education.
-Financial assistance is available from LTAP for South Carolina students attending Spartanburg Methodist College on at least a half-time basis (six credit hours per semester).
-After attempting 24 credit hours, the student is required to earn at least a cumulative 2.0 grade-point average to retain LTAP from one academic year to the next.
+Financial assistance is available from LTAP for South Carolina students with a GPA of at least a 2.00 attending Spartanburg Methodist College on at least a half-time basis (six credit hours per semester).
+For Returning/continuing students, after attempting 24 credit hours, the student is required to earn at least a cumulative 2.0 grade-point average to retain LTAP.
 Award amounts will vary from year to year.
-Additional information may be found at: che.sc.gov.